MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Mover feature introduction and enhancements

-### June 3  DEPLOY PRODUCTION - backend @v1.16.4
+Details of releases.

+### V1.16.4 (June 3, 2020)

+Deploy to production: Backend release V.1.16.4.
 We've just sent out a new production deploy with only some stability improvements.
 We are setting FTP, SFTP, and WebDav connectors as private.

 #### User/Support Impact